Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.2.1-1.png)

-Then, we came up with the question - "So what do they do during their free time?".
-Interestingly, students with high free time reported participation extra curricular activities.
+Then, we asked the question - "So what do they do during their free time?".
+Oddly enough, students with high free time reported the most participation extra curricular activities.

 ``` r
 student_por %>%